kzisme/HnTagger/README.md

 # HnTagger

-A Chrome plugin to add flairs to [Hacker News](http://www.hackernews.org/) links similar to reddit submission flair.s
+A Chrome plugin to add tags to [Hacker News](http://www.hackernews.org/) links similar to reddit submission flair.s

 Post titles will be searched for common themes and appended to the line.